klaudsol/klaudsol-blog.github.io/_posts/2020-06-30-how-to-sell-apps-via-the-shopify-app-store.md

 **It's time to cash in.**

-Unfortunately, it is not that straightfoward.
+Unfortunately, it is not that straightforward.
 Finishing your app in your local development is just the beginning.

 Selling apps over the Shopify app store can involve multiple requirements.
 It can be really tricky especially to beginners.